dylburger/heroku-deploy-instructions/README.md

 * [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 * `git`

+You can deploy this Flask app with the `requirements.txt` file in this repo.
+See the note below on how to take the requirements for your project and save them in your own `requirements.txt` file.

 ### Instructions

 Log into heroku.com and visit your [list of apps](https://dashboard.heroku.com/apps), clicking on the **New** button in the top-right of the screen and selecting the option **Create new app**.
 This can be named whatever you want, as long as an app with that name doesn't exist already on Heroku.